 The eukaryotic DNA fragment of Clawed frog Xenopus was isolated and cloned into E Coli. in 1986, Royer- Pokora et al., first time cloned the gene for the inherited human disorder chronic granulomatous disease.

 Gene cloning is referred to as a process of copying DNA or gene through recombinant DNA, transformation and gene isolation in order to get copies of a gene for various downstream applications.

-Gene cloning is a process of synthesizing DNA artificially using vectors.
+Gene cloning is the process of synthesizing DNA artificially using a vector.

 Steps and procedure:

-Isolating DNA or gene of interest: isolating of a fragment of DNA using digestion or chemical lysis.
+Isolating DNA or gene of interest: Isolating a fragment of DNA using restriction digestion or chemical lysis.

-Constructing a vector: a piece of DNA is inserted into a suitable vector or vehicle to transfer into host cells.
+Constructing a vector: Insertion of DNA into a suitable vector/ vehicle to transfer it into the host.

 Step 1: DNA extraction: